snabbco/snabb/README.md

 FreeBSD support is currently for FreeBSD 9 and 10, and only tested on amd64.
 Other architectures should work, but are currently untested.

-OpenBSD support is under development, for 5.4 and 5.5; there are some issues still being resolved.
+OpenBSD support is tested under 5.4 and 5.5.

 OSX support is currently tested only on amd64, and on a recent release (currently testing on Mountain Lion).
 It should work on other recent releases, and should work on ARM, ie iOS, although some tweaks.